Skip to content

 How does Dutch TTF Natural Gas open interest compare across exchanges?

-Dutch TTF Natural Gas (TTF) open interest is broken down by exchange in the chart above, showing the total value of outstanding TTF derivative contracts on each platform.
+The Dutch TTF Natural Gas (TTF) open-interest chart shows the total value of outstanding TTF derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 What does the TTF long/short ratio indicate?